-The Stock Index Fund (HSTIX) is designed to replicate the performance of the Standard & Poor’s 500 Stock Index, which tracks 500 large U.S. companies and is possibly the most widely used index of the U.S. stock market.
+The Stock Index Fund (HSTIX) is a stock fund that seeks to match, as closely as possible, before expenses, the performance of the Standard & Poor’s 500 Stock Index (the “Index”), which emphasizes stocks of large U.S. companies.

 |Inception||October 28, 1999|